mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `port` is the port number that Mesos-DNS monitors for incoming DNS requests from slaves.
 Requests can be sent over TCP or UDP.
 We recommend you use port `53` as several applications assume that the DNS server listens to this port.
 The default value is `53`.

 `resolvers` is a comma separated list with the IP addresses of external DNS servers that Mesos-DNS will contact to resolve any DNS requests outside the `domain`.
-For example, you can list the nameservers specified in the `/etc/resolv.conf` on the server Mesos-DNS is running or `8.8.8.8`, which is the [Google public DNS](https://developers.google.com/speed/public-dns/) address.
+We ***recommend*** that you list the nameservers specified in the `/etc/resolv.conf` on the server Mesos-DNS is running.
+Alternatively, you can list `8.8.8.8`, which is the [Google public DNS](https://developers.google.com/speed/public-dns/) address.
 The `resolvers` field is required.

 `timeout` is the timeout threshold, in seconds, for connections and requests to external DNS requests.
 The default value is 5 seconds.